yobleck/twitch_cli/README.md

 ## TODO:
   - irc sometimes fails to connect. just restart (if no error in logs)
-  - add proper color coding
+  - add proper color coding (sorta works but crude)
-  - add ability to send chat messages
   - tell if video is playing or closed to disallow opening multiple streams?
   - fix mpv being left as a zombie after closing
-  - twitch api integration to get list of follows and live status
+  - twitch api integration to get list of follows and live status WIP
   - config file to allow changing of video player and other settings